rhencke/rebol/tests/README.md

 ### Flags

-Issues are used to signal special handling of the test.
+Tags are used to signal special handling of the test.
 They are handled by the environment as flags excluding the marked test from processing.
 Only if all flags used are in the set of acceptable flags, the specific test is processed by the environment, otherwise it is skipped.

-Issues are used to indicate special character of tests.
+Tags are used to indicate special character of tests.
 For example,

-    #64bit
+    <64bit>

 ...indicates that the test is meant to be used only in 64-bit builds.
 Any test may be marked by as many flags as desired.

 Flags restrict the usage of tests.
 If the DO-RECOVER function is called without a specific flag being mentioned in the FLAGS argument, all tests marked using that flag are ignored.
-For example, if the above #64bit flag is not mentioned in the FLAGS argument, no #64bit test is run.
+For example, if the above <64bit> flag is not mentioned in the FLAGS argument, no <64bit> test is run.

 Currently available flags are:

     ; the flag influences only the test immediately following it, ; if not explicitly stated otherwise

-    #32bit
+    <32bit>
     ; the test is meant to be used only when integers are 32bit

-    #64bit
+    <64bit>
     ; the test is meant to be used only when integers are 64bit

 *(Note: Originally flags existed for selecting if tests ran in R3-Alpha vs. Rebol2, but these were removed in the Ren-C fork.)*